 DETROIT, June 9-A one-day United National Caucus (UNC) conference on "The Crisis in the Auto Industry" ended here yesterday in a ragged division, replete with screaming personal invective, over the question of organizing defense guards based on trade-union, black and community groups to protect against racist assaults on school busing.
 (Courtordered integration is expected to be a major issue in Detroit when schools reopen in the fall.)
-The "sense" of a motion for labor/black defense was adopted, but referred to the UNC's executive board for implementation.
+The "sense" of a motion for, labor/black defense was adopted, but referred to the UNC's executive board for implementation.
 The question, which led to hours of acrimonious debate, was considered only as the meeting was about to end and due to the insistence of a non-member who considers the group too opportunist to join.
 The United National Caucus originated in the skilled trades' rebellion in 1968 and is the anti-Woodcock opposition of a handful of lower-level United Auto Workers (UAW) officials who for various reasons oppose the union's International regime.
 The group has a formal program calling for nationalization of the industry, "30 for 40" and a labor party.
 However, UNC leaders such as Jordan Sims (president of Local 961), Edie Fox (Local 3), Pete Kelley (Local 160) and Al Gardner (just defeated in a bid for reelection as president of the Tool and Die Unit of Local 600, one of the group's original bases) invariably drop the paper program when they are running for office.
 The UNC also contains a more radical faction of members in various locals around Detroit, which receives the backing of the left social-democratic International Socialists (IS).
 The UNC as a whole receives ever-so-slightly critical endorsement from Workers' Power, the IS newspaper.
 At yesterday's meeting it was these radicals, by and large, who voted for the motion which their bureaucratic friends considered an anathema to their careerist appetites.

 The conference had earlier run into differences over another question concerning racial oppression and the unions: seniority vs. "super-seniority" for blacks, other minorities and women.
 "Superseniority," or preferential layoffs, an attack on the unions' only existing form of job protection (seniority), is currently being pushed by various left groups such as the IS and the Maoist October League (OL).
 In effect calling for taking jobs away from older white male workers, this divisive scheme is a substitute for a united class-struggle fight against lavoffs.
 The trade-union bureaucracy, which unquestioningly accepts the companies' "right" to lay off thousands of workers in order to protect profits, opposes "superseniority" in order to defend the status quo of special oppression of minorities and women, traditionally the "last hired and first fired."
-IS-supported elements, who have been doggedly seeking to keep the UNC amalgam of bureaucrats and radicals taped together despite numerous differences, would not have raised the issue at all, but a Maoist brought it up in a veiled form: a motion to defend the right of women and minorities to stay in the months, they argued that it should be tabled to the executive board because of "complexities of the issue."
-What is "complex" is not the issue, but rather finding a palatable compromise satisfying both major factions of this unholy
+IS-supported elements, who have been doggedly seeking to keep the UNC amalgam of bureaucrats and radicals taped together despite numerous differences, would not have raised the issue at all, but a Maoist brought it up in a veiled form: a motion to defend the right of women and minorities to stay in the plants.
+A member of the UNC correctly saw this as, in effect, a call for preferential layoffs, and objected strenuously.
+Though the group's leaders indicated they had been discussing the question for six months, they argued that it should be tabled to the executive board because of "complexities of the issue."
+What is "complex" is not the issue, but rather finding a palatable compromise satisfying both major factions of this unholy alliance.